ROCm/container-toolkit/docs/container-runtime/quick-start-guide.rst

 Before installing the AMD Container Toolkit, ensure the following dependencies are installed.

-**Docker** - The toolkit is designed to work with Docker, so ensure you have Docker installed on your system. the **Docker version must be 25 or above**.
+**Docker** - The toolkit is designed to work with Docker, so ensure you have Docker installed on your system.
+The **Docker version must be 25 or above**.
 The Container Device Interface (CDI) format, used by modern container runtimes to abstract and expose GPUs, is not supported in older Docker versions.
 Without Docker 25+, CDI functionality such as dynamic device enumeration and CDI-style run commands will not work as intended.

 .. code-block:: bash